kwannoel/mind/a14e3bab.md

   - stub
 ---

-# How do we mint tokens in Plutus?
+# How do we mint / burn tokens in Plutus?